sf-wdi-14/notes/lectures/week-1/git-and-github.md

 	modified:   git-example.html
 ```

 This actually already gives you a lot of information.
 What you need to focus on for now is the line that says 'modified'.
 This is a great way to keep track of what files you touched.

+**Fist to five**

 To excactly what you wrote in each file that is listed as modified, run

 ```shell
 $ git diff